patie229/DBMS_01/README.md

 **Question 3.1:** The `awk` solution initialises `min=9999` and `max=-9999`.
 What would happen if all temperature values in the dataset were greater than 9999?
 How could the initialisation be made more robust?

 > *Your answer:*
+>
+> If all temperature values were greater than 9999, the initial value min=9999 would never be updated, producing an incorrect result.
+Similarly, if all values were below −9999, max=-9999 would remain unchanged.
+A more robust initialization would be:
+- min = +infinity
+- max = -infinity

 **Question 3.2:** The SQL solution uses `GROUP BY sensor_id`.
 What would the query return *without* this clause — i.e. if you ran `SELECT sensor_id, MIN(value_celsius), MAX(value_celsius), ROUND(AVG(value_celsius), 1) FROM readings`?
 Try it and describe the result.

 > *Your answer:*
+>
+> Without GROUP BY sensor_id, the query computes:
+- one global minimum,
+- one global maximum,
+- one global average,
+- and returns a single arbitrary sensor_id.
+The result is one row summarizing the entire table, not one row per sensor.

 **Question 3.3:** Extend the SQL query with an additional column `COUNT(*) AS num_readings` that shows the total number of measurements for each sensor.
 Write the complete extended query here.

 > *Your answer (extended SQL query):*
+>
+> SELECT sensor_id,
+       MIN(value_celsius) AS min_temp,
+       MAX(value_celsius) AS max_temp,
+       ROUND(AVG(value_celsius), 1) AS avg_temp,
+       COUNT(*) AS num_readings
+FROM   readings
+GROUP  BY sensor_id
+ORDER  BY sensor_id;

 ---